OpenDSA/OpenDSA/RST/en/VisFormalLang/Turing.rst

   Again, we can simulate this with encoding multiple symbols into a single table cell.
-  For example, to simulate two tapes (each with a head), we encode in each cell the corresponding two symbols, and a two binary markers to indicate if the tape head is currently in the corresponding cell of the two tapes.
+  For example, to simulate two tapes (each with a head), we encode in each cell the corresponding two symbols, and two binary markers to indicate if the tape head is currently in the corresponding cell of the two tapes.